ploigos-automated-governance/1-demo/README.md

 Make sure the following components are installed on your local machine, or as part the environment you are working on.

 - [git](https://git-scm.com/) - A free and open source distributed version control system designed to handle everything from small to very large projects with speed and efficiency.
-- [yq cli](https://github.com/mikefarah/yq) - A lightweight and portable command-line YAML, JSON and XML processor.
+- [yq cli](https://github.com/mikefarah/yq) (version 4 or greater) - A lightweight and portable command-line YAML, JSON and XML processor.
 - [OpenShift cli](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) - Create applications and manage OpenShift Container Platform projects from a terminal.
 - [helm](https://helm.sh/docs/intro/install/) - Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.